Payroll Tax

 Employees

-3. Submit actual Social Club Log to the University Controller’s Office by Nov.
+3. Submit the actual Social Club Log to the University Controller’s Office by Nov.
 20 of the current year; this should cover Nov.
-16 of previous year to Nov.
+16 of the previous year to Nov.
 15 of the current year.

 Payroll Office